Mike Moyle

-Mike Moyle (born December 7, 1964) is a Republican member of the Idaho House of Representatives since 1998 in the District 14 A seat.
-Moyle serves has Idaho House Speaker since 2022.
-Moyle was the House Majority Leader from December 7, 2006 to 2022.
+Mike Moyle (born December 7, 1964) is a Republican member of the Idaho House of Representatives since 1998 in the District 10 A seat.
+He has served as Idaho House Speaker since 2022.
+Moyle was the House Majority Leader from December 7, 2006, to 2022.
 As of 2022, he is the longest serving current member of the Idaho House of Representatives.

 Education

 Moyle graduated from Meridian High School and attended Brigham Young University.